xykt/IPQuality/README_EN.md

 ## Script Updates

+2025/06/02 21:25 Fix the error logic in port 25 detection and standardize the connectivity testing method for email service providers

 2025/04/23 18:00 Add -o to output report to file in ANSI/JSON/Text format

 2025/04/19 21:00 Add -j for JSON mode